The Best DJ Media Player in the market – Updated 2019

 Conclusion: Pioneer CDJ-350 is an excellent choice for beginner DJs who want a tool to practice and easily transport to small events.
-It is small and light and the construction is good quality.
-A pair of those cost less than one CDJ-900 Nexus and they will make a great set with a 2 channel mixer DJM-350.
+It is small, and light and the construction is of good quality.
+A pair of those cost less than one CDJ-900 Nexus, and they will make a great set with a two-channel mixer DJM-350.

 Dj’s who use it: Avicii

 Pioneer dominated the first three places of our list.
-But this model by Gemini has similar characteristics to the CDJ-900 and for 3 times less budget.
-For sure is lacking appearance and reliability but i believe it worth your attention.
+But this model by Gemini has similar characteristics to the CDJ-900 and for three times less budget.
+For sure is lacking appearance and reliability but I believe it worth your attention.

 The 4.3” full-color screen is not brilliant but still displays a large waveform.
-The auto BPM lock, 4 hot cues points and 8 auto loops on this tool are features you see in a pro DJ cd player.
-However, you might notice milliseconds variation on the auto loop and you will have to manually fix the problem.
+The auto BPM lock, four hot cues points and eight auto loops on this tool are features you see in a pro DJ cd player.
+However, you might notice milliseconds variation on the auto loop, and you will have to fix the problem manually.

 The biggest concern here is the durability of the tool.
 I found a couple of bad reviews regardless of broken buttons and not readable CDs after a short use period.

-Conclusion: MDJ-1000 has a good amount of useful features and comes in a very attractive price tag.
+Conclusion: MDJ-1000 has the right amount of useful features and comes in a lovely price tag.
 The built quality and appearance are lacking compared to Pioneer’s models and is not recommended for professional use.
-If it’s your first DJ cd player you will ever purchase then Gemini MDJ-1000 is ideal to learn the basic use of many performing features.
+If it’s your first DJ cd player you will ever purchase then Gemini MDJ-1000 is ideal for learning the primary purpose of many performing features.